pawpet123/Wenjie-Qi-14599284/README.md

 I once considered extending the program to support videos from YouTube and TikTok, but I gave up because I couldn’t find valid APIs for them.
 Therefore, for now, this program can only analyze URLs from Bilibili.

 Although BiliBili is a Chinese website, it also has an English version.
-You can browse it using your browser’s machine translation feature, and there are plenty of English videos available on the platform as well.
+Or you can browse it using your browser’s machine translation feature, and there are plenty of English videos available on the platform as well.

 HOW TO USE：